-An accessory short-term rental in a 1&2 Dwelling Structure requires a BDS inspection.
+An accessory short-term rental in a 1&2 Dwelling Structure must be in compliance with the bedroom requirements of Section 33.207.040.B.4.

 I am not the original owner of the house, what if I’m not sure the bedrooms meant for overnight guests met the building code requirements for a sleeping room at the time they were created?